tonghuikang/blog/_posts/2022-10-16-ml-interview.md

 - Residual connections allow gradients to flow through a network directly, without passing through non-linear activation functions.
 - Addresses the vanishing gradient problem.

+What is dropout and what problem does it solve?

+- Residual connections
+- LSTM